tanvividyala/cloudflare-pm-assignment/README.md

    * Sentiment breakdown
    * Category distribution
    * Word cloud of common terms
-   * AI generated summary of key issues
+   * AI-generated summary of key issues
 5. Users can search feedback using natural language.
 6. Vectorize returns semantically similar feedback, even if keywords do not match.